ICE train at Berlin Hbf

 EuroCity train from Zurich to Milan at Zurich HB

 Step 2, Zurich to Milan by EuroCity train.
-This is an Giruno train at Zurich HB.
-More information about these EuroCity trains.
+This is a Giruno train at Zurich HB.
+More about these EuroCity trains.

 1st class on Giruno Restaurant car on Giruno